wdahman/clarity/apps/website/components/stack-view/README.md

 #### Enabling Value Editing

-Stackview has an Edit button on the top right, which on click opens an editable stack view in a modal.
+StackView has an Edit button on the top right, which on click opens an editable stack view in a modal.
 This design prevents users from accidentally altering a value in the main content area.
 Common editing controls include input fields, select boxes, checkboxes, and radio buttons.

 #### Placement